 Heat conductivity (λ)

-Expressed in W/mK or W/m°C, it represents the capacity of a material to slow the loss of heat: the lower the value for heat conductivity, the better heat insulation it will provide.
+Expressed in W/mK or W/m°C, it represents the capacity of a material to conduct heat.
+The lower the value for heat conductivity, the better heat insulation it will provide.

 IM (Injection Moulding)